-State charts provide a graphical way of modeling how a system reacts to stimuli.
-This is done by defining the possible states that the system can be in, and how the system can move from one state to another (transitions between states).
-A key characteristic of event-driven systems (such as Qt applications) is that behavior often depends not only on the last or current event, but also the events that preceded it.
-With state charts, this information is easy to express.
+State charts are a graphical way of modeling how a system reacts to stimuli.
+They define the states that the system can be in, and how the system can move from one state to another (transitions between states).
+The behavior of event-driven systems (such as Qt applications) often depends not only on the last or current event, but also on earlier events.
+With state charts, you can easily share this information.

-Qt Creator provides a project wizard for adding State Chart XML (SCXML) files with boilerplate code to projects and an experimental SCXML editor for editing the state charts.
-You can use the SCXML editor to add states and transitions to the files.
-You can then use the classes in the Qt SCXML module to embed the state machines created from the files in Qt applications.
+With the Qt Creator project wizard you can add State Chart XML (SCXML) files with boilerplate code to projects.
+Edit the state charts with the SCXML editor to add states and transitions to the files.
+Then, use the classes in the Qt SCXML module to embed the state machines created from the files in Qt applications.

 You can drag and drop states from the Common States view (1) to the state editor (2).
 Select a state in the state editor and use the tool buttons (3) to create a transition (4) and its target state.